paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 <a id="section-2794"></a>
 ## § 2794.
-Limitation on use of funds for certain research and development purposes
+Report on use of funds for certain research and development purposes
-**(a) Limitation** No funds authorized to be appropriated or otherwise made available to the Department of Energy for fiscal year 1997 under section 3101 of the National Defense Authorization Act for Fiscal Year 1997 (Public Law 104–201) may be obligated or expended for activities under the Department of Energy Laboratory Directed Research and Development Program, or under any Department of Energy technology transfer program or cooperative research and development agreement, unless such activities support the national security mission of the Department of Energy.

-**(b) Annual report**

-(1) Not later than February 1 each year, the Secretary of Energy shall submit to the congressional defense committees a report on the funds expended during the preceding fiscal year on activities under the Department of Energy Laboratory Directed Research and Development Program.
+**(a) Report required** Not later than February 1 each year, the Secretary of Energy shall submit to the congressional defense committees a report on the funds expended during the preceding fiscal year on activities under the Department of Energy Laboratory Directed Research and Development Program.
 The purpose of the report is to permit an assessment of the extent to which such activities support the national security mission of the Department of Energy.

-(2) Each report shall be prepared by the officials responsible for Federal oversight of the funds expended on activities under the program.
+**(b) Preparation of report** Each report shall be prepared by the officials responsible for Federal oversight of the funds expended on activities under the program.

-(3) Each report shall set forth the criteria utilized by the officials preparing the report in determining whether or not the activities reviewed by such officials support the national security mission of the Department.
+**(c) Criteria used in preparation of report** Each report shall set forth the criteria utilized by the officials preparing the report in determining whether or not the activities reviewed by such officials support the national security mission of the Department.

 ### Statutory Notes

-#### References in Text
-Section 3101 of the National Defense Authorization Act for Fiscal Year 1997, referred to in subsec. (a), is section 3101 of Pub.
-L. 104–201, div.
-C, title XXXI, Sept.
-23, 1996, 110 Stat.
-2820, which is not classified to the Code.

 #### Codification
-Subsec. (b) of this section was formerly classified to [section 7257b of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7257b&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
+Section was formerly classified to [section 7257b of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7257b&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 108–136.

 #### Amendments
+2013—Pub.
+L. 113–66 substituted “Report” for “Limitation” in section catchline, struck out subsec. (b) heading “Annual report”, redesignated pars.
+(1) to (3) of subsec. (b) as subsecs. (a) to (c), respectively, inserted subsec. headings, and struck out former subsec. (a), which related to limitation on use of certain funds.

 2003—Subsec. (a).
 Pub.
 L. 108–136, § 3141(k)(7)(B)(iv), inserted “of the National Defense Authorization Act for Fiscal Year 1997 (Public Law 104–201)” after “section 3101”.

 1997—Subsec. (b)(1).
 Pub.
 L. 107–314, § 4812(c), formerly Pub.
 L. 105–85, § 3137(c), substituted “Not later than February 1 each year, the Secretary of Energy shall submit” for “The Secretary of Energy shall annually submit”.